A Semi-Parametric Bayesian Generalized Least Squares Estimator

-We set three samples sizes for the simulation experiment: 100, 250, and 500.

-When generating errors from a multivariate t-distribution, we set the location parameter to $\bm{\mu} = \bm{0}$ and shape parameter to $\bm{\Sigma}$.
-As noted, the parameter that controls the tail behaviour of multivariate t-distributions is the df.
-We set the df to 2\footnote{We do not use df 1, as the t distribution does not even have a mean in this case.}, 3 and 4.
-For df=2 the tails of the corresponding multivariate t-distribution are much heavier than that of the multivariate normal with the same location and shape parameters $\bm{\mu}$ and $\bm{\Sigma}$.
-When the df is 4, the tails of the multivariate t-distribution are only slightly heavier than the multivariate normal.
-Our \textsc{dp-sur} should demonstrate relative efficiency in all three situations, as the multivariate t-distributions has heavier tails than the multivariate normal.
-Gains in efficiency will be decreasing in df, given that the tails are less heavy.

-The errors in the multivariate log-normal scenario are constructed by first drawing from multivariate normal distributions, and then taking the natural exponent of these draws.
-Because the log-normal distribution has a positive mean, it is necessary to demean, so that the errors will have zero means.
-Our \textsc{dp-sur} is expected to have efficiency gains in the log-normal case given it is asymmetric and heavy tailed.
+In order to explore the performances of the estimators when extreme values are generated with different probabilities, we set $\sigma^2$ equal to three values: 1, 1.5 and 2.

+The second type of error distribution is designed to demonstrate the performance of our \textsc{dp-sur} when the errors have multi-modal distributions.
+In order to adjust the heaviness of the tails of the distributions as well, we employ mixtures of multivariate Student t distributions, which are scale mixtures of multivariate normal distributions (\hyperlink{Andrews and Mallows, 1974}{Andrews and Mallows, 1974}).
+To avoid unnecessary complexity, we utilise a mixture of two multivariate t distributions with the same degrees of freedom ($df$) and scale matrix, but with different means.
+More specifically, the scale matrix shared by both multivariate t distributions is

+Four $df$ are specified to adjust the heaviness of the tails of the mixture distribution, namely 2\footnote{We avoid the df of 1 because the multivariate t distribution has no well defined expectation under this circumstance.}, 4, 6 and $\infty$, with the tails becoming less heavy.
+Note that when the $df$ is $\infty$, the mixture distribution reduces to a mixture of multivariate normal distributions.
+The mean vectors of the two multivariate t are $[-1, -1]'$ and $[4, 4]'$.
+They are chosen to ensure that the mean vectors of the two mixture components are located far enough from one another, so that the mixture distributions are bi-modal for all four $df$.
+The two multivariate t distributions are allocated mixture weights of 0.4 and 0.6, respectively, resulting in the mixture distributions being asymmetric.

+Three sample sizes are chosen for the simulation experiments: 100, 200, and 300.
+For each sample size, 100 samples are generated.
+In the following section we will report the average posterior means, standard deviations and mean squared errors over the 100 samples.